kud1ing/guiver/README.md

     * `Text`
     * `TextInput`
   * does it make sense for layout widgets?
-    * should they pass the command down to its children?
+    * should they pass the command down to its child widgets?
 * [ ] `TextInput`: Meta+C should copy the (selected) text/value
   * [ ] `WidgetManager::handle_event()`: intercept `WidgetEvent::SelectedValueChanged` from the focussed widget
     * [ ] `WidgetManager`: put the value in the clipboard